Cinema Street

-Cinema Street is a 2021 South Korean romantic comedy melodrama drama film directed by Kim Min-geun, starring Han Sun-hwa and Lee Wan.
+Cinema Street is a 2021 South Korean independent romantic comedy melodrama drama film directed by Kim Min-geun, and starring Han Sun-hwa and Lee Wan.
 It was selected for the Busan Film Distribution Support Project, supported by the Busan Creative Economy Innovation Center and the Busan Cinema Center.
 The film portrays the slapstick romance between two characters who are ex-lovers as they meet, love, break up, and meet again through work.
 It had its theatrical release on September 16, 2021.

 Plot

 Sun-hwa and Do-young reunited in Busan as film location manager and director, respectively.
 The romance between the ex-lovers who broke up and met through work is over, but it doesn't seem like it's over.
 Another falling-in-love romance begins at the workplace with extended flashbacks to their past relationship and a couple of comedic meetings with family members, who play ignorant but obviously know what is going on.